caltechlibrary/andor/docs/Setting-Up-AndOr.md

 1. Clone the AndOr repository
 2. Run Make to compile it
-3. Initialize dataset collections for user, workflows and repository
+3. Initialize dataset collections for user, roles and repository
-    + also creates an example workflows.toml and users.toml you can edit
+    + also creates an example roles.toml and users.toml you can edit
 4. Harvest content from EPrints repository being migrated
-5. Add workflow(s)
+5. Add role(s)
 6. Add user(s)
 7. Start up AndOr and view with your web browser